 In 1963 Life Paint broke ground in Santa Fe Springs, California, the southern tip of Los Angeles County.
 Bill went out to sell and form a sales team while Bob stayed at the plant working as the chief chemist and plant manager.
 They began making and selling clear, oil based sealers for wood, which grew into stains, and then solid color coatings.

 In the 1970’s, Life Paint began formulating with latexes and combining them with natural oils creating specialty hybrid coatings.
 This research extended into creating better products for water resistance meant for wood and then stucco.

 Life Paint was manufacturing floor epoxies (the 14 series, still currently available) decorative stone finishes (Pebblebond) and waterproof coatings for walls, which ultimately became Stretch-Guard.
 Both, Bill and Bob, sold their ownership to their sons, Ron and Fred, respectively.
 By the late 1980’s, Life Paint created and began selling the 16 series, a deck stain that would don the first Life Deck label.

-Life Paint is always actively working on the Life Deck Specialty Coatings products.
+Life Paint is always actively working on developing new technology and avenues for Life Deck Specialty Coatings products.
 As better and safer technology becomes available, our lab is working daily on improvements.
 Lowering VOC’s, removing known carcinogens and developing APEO free products with high performance standards is our key focus.